Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Image Grading

 In order to increase the level of automation, the plugin includes rudimentary image grading.
 The grader will compare metrics (e.g. HFR and star count) for the current image to a set of immediately preceding images to detect significant deviations.
 If the image fails the test, the accepted count on the associated Exposure Plan is not incremented and the scheduler will continue to schedule exposures.
-The grader can also grade based on the total RMS guiding error over the exposure duration.
+The grader can also grade based on the total RMS guiding error over the exposure duration, as well as FWHM and eccentricity (if Hocus Focus is used).

 Automatic image grading is inherently problematic and this plugin is not the place to make the final determination on whether an image is acceptable or not.
 Towards that end, the plugin will never delete any of your images.
 You are also free to disable Image Grading and manage the accepted count on your Exposure Plans manually - for example after reviewing the images yourself or using more sophisticated (external) analysis methods.

 The plugin will save metadata to the database for all images acquired via the plugin.
-The records can be viewed in the View Acquired Image Information section of the plugin home page in NINA Plugins.
+The records can be viewed in the Acquired Images section of the plugin home page in NINA Plugins.